-Note: If you previously initialized your array through IRST, you will skip this step and move on to the New Simple Volume Wizard in the next step.
+\Note: If you previously initialized your drive on another system, you can skip this step and move on to the New Simple Volume Wizard in the next step.

 Before you can assign a drive letter to a drive or array, the initialized disk must be partitioned.
 If you are following this guide and just initialized your drive or array, the New Simple Volume Wizard will automatically pop-up.